Change

 The IHI Group establishes quality management system and develops structures and systems to assure quality in order to provide products and services realizing customers’ satisfaction, safely, and security.
 This system includes the reflection of necessary requirements including customer demands and responses to risks assumed in the planning stage.

 However, an unanticipated situation related to quality assurance could arise, leading to deterioration in customer’s evaluation and the Group’s reputation within society, as well as liability for damages.
-If this risk materializes, the Group’s operating results and financial position could be adversely affected.
+If this risk materializes, the Group's business performance and financial position could be adversely affected.

 Company Management Top